Cabal Online

 Cabal Online (카발 온라인, stylized as CABAL Online) is a free-to-play, 3D massively multiplayer online role-playing game developed by South Korean company ESTsoft.
 Different localizations of the game exist for various countries and regions.
 Although free-to-play, the game makes use of the freemium business model by implementing an "Item Shop", both in-game and via web, allowing players to purchase special premium coins using real currency, in order to acquire exclusive game enhancements and features, useful items and assorted vanity content.

 Cabal Online takes place in a fictional world known as Nevareth, nearly a thousand years after its devastation by a powerful group of idealistic men, the CABAL.
 Hoping to turn their world into a utopia, they inadvertently fueled the forces and laws of nature to rebel against them, causing the event known as the Apocalypse.
 After the destruction, only eight members of the CABAL survived, including their leader, Faust.

 Prophesying the future, Faust saw the rise of an evil force that would, once again, ruin the land of Nevareth.
 In the present day, that evil has come.
 It is now up to the player to face the waves of minions that have invaded the world and uncover the truth behind them.

+Cabal is currently licensed and operated by Combo InterActive under ESTgames’ rights, and has been redeveloped into two main platforms: Cabal Ultimate Combo (PC version) and Cabal Infinite Combo (mobile version), in order to comprehensively serve both PC players and smartphone users in the modern era.

 History

 CABAL Online was first released in South Korea in October 2005.
-The game was later released from closed beta testing in Europe in July 2006, and in December 2006 it was announced that the game and all subsequent versions had become free-to-play.
-In North America, OGPlanet had picked up the license for the game and open beta testing began on February 1, 2008.
-It was also stated that the full release would most likely come by the end of February.
-On February 28, 2008, the game officially launched in North America, while closed beta began in South-East Asia.
+The game was later released from closed beta testing in Europe in July 2006, and by December the game and all subsequent versions became free-to-play.
+In North America, OGPlanet had picked up the license for the game, and was officially launched in North America in February 2008, while closed beta began in South-East Asia.
 Gameforge published Cabal Online in Germany on December 3, 2009.
-The service in North America provided by OGPlanet was ceased on March 31, 2010, as the company did not reach an agreement with ESTsoft, while the latter subsequently re-established North American servicing directly.
+The service in North America provided by OGPlanet ceased on March 31, 2010, as the company did not reach an agreement with ESTsoft, while the latter subsequently re-established North American servicing directly.